Taba Summit: Sharon Government's negation of the talks

 The following month the Likud party candidate Ariel Sharon defeated Ehud Barak in the Israeli elections and was elected as Israeli prime minister on 6 February 2001.
 Sharon's new government chose not to resume the high-level talks.
 Immediately after the elections and before the change of government, an 8 February 2001 statement published by the Israeli Ministry of Foreign Affairs stated that:

 Arafat accepts Taba peace plan

-In June 2002, The Guardian reported that Yasser Arafat accepted US president Bill Clinton’s Middle East peace plan.
-But the Israeli government said the offer was no longer on the table.
-In an Haaretz interview, each of the Taba proposals were put to Mr. Arafat, and he endorsed each of them.
+In June 2002, approximately 18 months after the conclusion of the Taba Summit, Palestinian leader Yasser Arafat gave an interview to the Israeli newspaper Haaretz, in which he stated that he had accepted the Middle East peace plan proposed by U.S. President Bill Clinton.
+However, by that time, the new Israeli government emphasized that this offer was no longer under consideration.